arun-cumar/bat-man-md/README.md

 ```
 ⚙️ Configuration
 Before running npm start, ensure you have your environment variables set up (either in a .env file or directly in config.js):
- * SESSION_ID: Your json session code.
- * PREFIX: The symbol used to trigger commands (e.g., . or !).

  * OWNER_NUMBER: Your WhatsApp number.

 ## 🌟 Show your support